In search of the best brunch in Seattle?

 📍2800 E Madison St.

 With an appearance that matches its name, The Boat essentially only does two dishes—pandan waffles and com ga mam toi, which is a popular Vietnamese fried chicken dish—and they do them so well you don’t need anything else.
-The Boat opens at 11:00 a.m. every day except for Tuesdays.
+The Boat opens at 11:00 a.m. every day and doesn’t take reservations.

 📍1314 S Jackson St.